Installing BMC Digital Workplace

-- Creating rsso-agent.properties file — If you plan to integrate the Product name library with Remedy Single Sign-On, you need create the rsso-agent.properties file on the Product name library server.
+- Creating rsso-agent.properties file — If you plan to integrate the Product name library with Remedy Single Sign-On, you need to create the rsso-agent.properties file on the Product name library server.

 - Configuring BMC Digital Workplace for Remedy Single Sign-On — BMC Remedy Single Sign-On authentication applies to desktop and mobile applications.
 When a user logs on to a mobile device, the user is prompted to enter the hostname and port.
 If the server has SSO enabled, the mobile client opens a browser to the SSO login page.
 The SSO server sets the SSO cookies after authentication on to the device browser.
 When the user relaunches the application, if the cookies are not expired, the mobile client displays the application.
 If the cookies are expired, the u

 - Making configuration changes to integrated applications — You can change the settings that Product name library uses to connect to BMC Service Request Management, BMC Remedy IT Service Management, and BMC Remedy Action Request System (BMC Remedy AR System, dedicated to the Product name library application).